wp-media/imagify-plugin/readme.txt

 4. Other Media Page

 == Changelog ==
+= 1.9.14 =
+* Fix: cURL not connecting to Imagify API when using PHP 8.
+* Fix: Display issue in Chrome on scrollable check groups on Imagify admin page.

 = 1.9.13 =
 * Improvement: Update readme with new quotas, FAQ and description info.